chrislevinecentric/Documentation-Starter/src/content/docs/contents/check-box.md

 ## Design Guidelines

 * Checkboxes enable users to choose one or multiple options.
 Selected options are visually represented by a white check with a blue fill.
 Clicking on a selected option again will deselect it.
 * Each Checkbox corresponds to a specific value.
 The label for each selection should concisely describe the choice.
-For more information on writing Checkbox labels, refer to the provided guidelines.

 ## When to use